-There is also an entertainment value, almost "therapeutic" and certainly reassuring in going to a store and buying things.
+There is also an entertainment value, almost "therapeutic" and certainly reassuring to go to a store and buy things.
 Some people just like this process and it's not the same as picking a dress and taking it off.
 Not until clothing rental services develop valuable environments and experiences.

 Cons: men don't like renting

-In her graduation thesis a few years ago, a former PhD student, Aleksandra Kovacheva, considered gender differences in interest in subscription dress services.
-He found that men are not particularly interested in these kinds of experiences.
+In her graduation thesis a few years ago, a former doctoral student, Aleksandra Kovacheva, considered gender differences in interest in subscription dress services.
+She found that men are not particularly interested in these kinds of experiences.
 Women see it as an exploratory experience: they can learn new things, find variety.
 Men don't.
 Men seem to prefer more control over buying.